All Episodes

 That's bad, because it means that it's going to be very cold in the future.

-But like I say, if there are these threads, wormholes, pools, like a subway system, that allows you to connect between these different holes, then ultimately the unified field theory will be our lifeboat.
+But like I say, if there are these threads, wormholes, tubes, like a subway system, that allows you to connect between these different holes, then ultimately the unified field theory will be our lifeboat.

 It'll be our lifeboat by which we will simply leave our physical universe to another one, which is warmer.